Learning logic programs by explaining their failures: Introduction

 \section{Introduction}

-The process of forming hypotheses, testing them on data, analysing the results, and forming new hypotheses is the foundation of the scientific method \cite{popper2002conjectures}.
-For instance, imagine that Alice is a chemist trying to synthesise a vial of the compound \emph{octiron} from substances \emph{thaum} and \emph{slood}.
-To do so, Alice can perform actions, such as fill a vial with a substance (\emph{fill(Vial,Sub)}) or mix two vials (\emph{mix(V1,V2,V3)}).
-One such hypothesis is:
+Explanations are ubiquitous in our cognitive lives \cite{keil2000explanation}.
+They are crucial to the process of forming hypotheses, testing them on data, analysing the results, and forming new hypotheses, that is to say, to science \cite{popper2002conjectures}.
+For instance, imagine Alice is a chemist trying to synthesise a vial of a compound from two substances (e.g.~\emph{synth(thaum,slood,octiron)}).
+Alice can perform actions, such as fill a vial with a substance (\emph{fill(Vial,Sub)}) or mix two vials (\emph{mix(V1,V2,V3)}), and sequence them to form a hypothesis, e.g.: